Commensurate moir\'e superlattices in anisotropically strained twisted bilayer graphene: Results and Discussions

-This distinction is particularly evident in Fig.~\ref{fig:fig4}, where comparisons across twist angles are made at fixed effective moir\'e deformation, rather than fixed microscopic strain.
-We represent the solutions in terms of the normalized rotational anisotropy $ \Tilde{\phi} \equiv \frac{|\phi_1-\phi_2|}{|\phi_1|+|\phi_2|} $ as a function of the absolute moir\'e scale strain anisotropy $\lvert \Tilde{p} \rvert \equiv \lvert \frac{|\textrm{p}_1|-|\textrm{p}_2|}{rad(\theta)} \rvert$.
-The two moir\'e regimes are clearly separated: $\Tilde{\phi} = 1$ for all quasi 1D configurations, indicating that the two lattice vectors undergo opposite effective rotations, whereas $ \Tilde{\phi}<1$ for all genuinely 2D moir\'e patterns.
-This separation remains robust for anisotropic solutions in the vicinity of pristine twist angles, as long as the moir\'e deformation remains below $50 \%$.
-Beyond this regime, at higher strain values, the clean separation between the quasi 1D and 2D solutions gradually breaks down.
-The quoted moir\'e deformation reflects distortion of the emergent superlattice rather than atomic scale strain.
-Since the moir\'e pattern is a geometric interference structure rather than a physical lattice of atoms, large moir\'e scale distortions can arise from microscopic strain without incurring substantial elastic energy.
-The crossover between 2D and quasi 1D moire regimes occurs when the determinant of the relative transformation matrix vanishes asymptotically \cite{Sinner},
+This distinction is particularly evident in Fig.~\ref{fig:fig4}, where solutions from different reference angles are compared at fixed effective moir\'e deformation rather than fixed microscopic strain.
+We represent the solutions using the normalized rotational anisotropy $ \widetilde{\phi} = \frac{|\phi_1-\phi_2|}{|\phi_1|+|\phi_2|} $ and the absolute moir\'e scale strain anisotropy $ |\widetilde{\textrm{p}}| = \left| \frac{|\textrm{p}_1|-|\textrm{p}_2|}{\mathrm{rad}(\theta_0)} \right|. $ { Here \(\theta_0\) denotes the pristine reference twist angle of the unstrained commensurate structure around which the integer search is performed.
+It should not be interpreted as the twist angle of the strained configuration, since a unique twist angle is generally not defined when \(\phi_1\neq\phi_2\).} The two moir\'e regimes are clearly separated in this representation: \(\widetilde{\phi}=1\) for quasi one dimensional configurations, indicating opposite apparent rotations of the two strained primitive vectors, whereas \(\widetilde{\phi}<1\) for tilted two dimensional moir\'e patterns.
+Beyond the deformation window considered here, at larger strain values, this clean separation between quasi one dimensional and two dimensional solutions gradually breaks down.
+The quoted moir\'e deformation should therefore be understood as a distortion of the emergent interference pattern, not as an atomic scale strain.
+Since the moir\'e pattern is a geometric interference structure rather than a physical lattice of atoms, large moir\'e scale distortions can arise from comparatively small microscopic strain.

-where $S$ is the Wood’s matrix defined by $\mathbf{a}'_i=S\mathbf{a}_i$ (Eq.~(\ref{eq:eq1})) and $I$ is the identity matrix.
-Here, the matrix $S-I$ characterizes the relative deformation between the top and bottom layers, with the bottom layer kept fixed as unstrained graphene.
-The condition $|S-I|\approx 0$ implies the existence of a real space invariant direction, i.e., a nontrivial vector $\bm{v}$ satisfying $(S-I)\bm{v} \approx 0$, along which the relative deformation vanishes approximately.
-In our model, this invariant direction is aligned with the lattice vector combination $\bm{A}_1-\bm{A}_2$, resulting in the local stacking configuration varying predominantly in the direction perpendicular to it.
-For strictly commensurate moir\'e supercells, the determinant $|S-I|$, cannot vanish exactly, since it would imply an infinite moir\'e periodicity along one direction.